-- 1. Put the measured formula and a bit extra (30mL) into the feeding bag and connect the filled bag to the pump - 2.
-Attach the extension tube to the end of the feeding bag tubing - 3.
+- 1. Put the measured formula and a bit extra (30 mL) into the feeding bag and connect the filled bag to the pump. - 2.
+Attach the extension tube to the end of the feeding bag tubing. - 3.
 Turn on the pump.
-Follow the directions provided by your home supply company to make sure that the correct speed ("rate") and amount ("volume") are set - 4.
-Prime the pump using the directions provided by your home supply company.
-The pump will fill the tubing with feed until it starts dripping out of the end - 5.
-Connect the feeding bag and extension tube to the G-tube and start the feed - 6.
-When the feed is finished, clamp the extension tube and remove the feeding bag tubing.
-Attach a syringe filled with 5ml of water to the extension tube medicine port.
-Unclamp the extension tube and push the water into the tubing to clean out any remaining feed - 7.
-Clamp the extension tube and take off the water syringe
+Follow the directions provided by your home supply company to make sure that the correct speed ("rate") and amount ("volume") are set.

+- 4. Prime the pump using the directions provided by your home supply company.
+The pump will fill the tubing with feed until it starts dripping out of the end. - 5.
+Connect the feeding bag and extension tube to the G-tube and start the feed. - 6.
+When the feed is finished, clamp the extension tube and take off the feeding bag tubing.
+Attach a syringe filled with 10 mL of water to the extension tube.
+Push the water into the tubing to clean out any remaining feed.
+Clamp the extension tube and take off the syringe.